Kubernetes

 Cluster Details

-- Open the below URL in the browser:
+kubectl --kubeconfig="download_file_name" proxy - Open the Kubernetes dashboard in your browser:

 Node Pool